Otto Hahn: Spokesman for social responsibility

 After the Second World War, Hahn came out strongly against the use of nuclear energy for military purposes.
 He saw the application of his scientific discoveries to such ends as a misuse, or even a crime.
-Lawrence Badash wrote: "His wartime recognition of the perversion of science for the construction of weapons and his postwar activity in planning the direction of his country's scientific endeavours now inclined him increasingly toward being a spokesman for social responsibility."
+The historian Lawrence Badash wrote: "His wartime recognition of the perversion of science for the construction of weapons, and his postwar activity in planning the direction of his country's scientific endeavours now inclined him increasingly toward being a spokesman for social responsibility."